Amaryllis “Guernsey Lily”

 At this time the Guernsey lily of the Channel Islands appears to be thriving.
 However, the islands and its coastal systems are under siege by warming and rising ocean temperatures and acidification, in addition to changing weather patterns.

 States Committee for Horticulture, St. Martins, Guernsey.
-Research for World Sensorium, Published on World Sensorium original website.
+This statement can be found on the World Sensorium original website.